Dosev/2048-api/README.md

 # 2048-api
 A 2048 game api for training supervised learning (imitation learning) or reinforcement learning agents

+# For TA:
+There two code files.
+Train.py is the net trained by data(provided by .csv files).
+OL.py is the net trained in online ways, based on the weights that Train.py provided.
+Train.py need to be placed in the same directory as the training data folder.
+OL.py need to be placed in the /2048-api/.
 # Code structure
 * [`game2048/`](game2048/): the main package.
     * [`game.py`](game2048/game.py): the core 2048 `Game` class.